Euro-Buddhism and the Role of Christianity

 Rupert Gethin, Professor of Buddhist Studies in the Department of Theology and Religious Studies and codirector of the Centre for Buddhist Studies at the University of Bristol / UK.
 President of the Pali Text Society.
 Gethin is a practicing Buddhist in the Theravāda tradition.

 Kurt Gakuro Krammer, Magister, Head of the Institute for the Study of Buddhism and Dialogue of Religions, Salzburg / Austria.
 Krammer is a Buddhist practitioner in the Zen tradition and has been active in interreligious dialogue for more than 30 years.
-He has been an active member of European Buddhist Union since 1993, is a board-member of conveners for the network “Buddhist Teachers in Europe” and of the European Network of Buddhist-Christian Studies.
+He used to be an active member of European Buddhist Union for more than twenty years, is a board-member of conveners for the network “Buddhist Teachers in Europe” and of the European Network of Buddhist-Christian Studies.

 Inken Prohl, Professor of Religious Studies, head of Department, Institute for Religious Studies, Ruprecht-Karls-University, Heidelberg / Germany.
 Special research interest in Japanese Buddhism and transformations of Buddhism in modernity.